wikindx/wikindx/website/web/src/content/customizing/templates.md

 directly by a hardcoded link in a `.tpl` file.
 For example:

-`{$tplPath}/images/wikindx-logo.png`, where `{$tplPath}` is the resource location see by the browser to the root dir of the template.
+`{$tplPath}/images/wikindx-logo.png`, where `{$tplPath}` is the resource location set by the browser to the root dir of the template.

-The icons folder contains the images of icons (for buttons for example) whose name is predefined by the core.
-You can replace the images with your own icon set, partial or complete for example to have a larger size.
-If you do not provide an icon or even do not create the "icons" folder, the missing icons will be taken into the "default" template.
+The icons folder contains the images of icons (for buttons, for example) whose name is predefined by the core.
+You can replace the images with your own icon set, partial or complete - for example, to have a larger size.
+If you do not provide an icon or even do not create the "icons" folder, the `default` template icons will be used.
 The image formats accepted in this folder are gif, jpg, jpeg, png, svg, webp.